- Refer to the Programs Pricing Chart

 - enrollment in Nordiq Canada’s skill development program (includes a toque or buff)

 - coaching by coaches trained in the sport-specific National Coaching Certification Program (NCCP) and who have completed a Level 3 Police Vulnerable Sector Check (PVSC)

 Note: We are unable to provide one-on-one supervision, specific medical support, or guarantee an allergen-free environment.
 Due to the extreme conditions of cross country skiing, and for the safety of all of the participants, parents are expected to support the volunteer coaches by accompanying their skier at times to promote success.

-The Soo Finnish Nordic Ski Club offers a program that follows the guidelines as prescribed by both Cross Country Ski Canada and Cross Country Ski Ontario.
+The Soo Finnish Nordic Ski Club offers a program that follows the guidelines as prescribed by both Nordiq Canada and Cross Country Ski Ontario.